 Grand Boulevard Workshops partnered with Gateway180 Homeless Shelter in 2015.
 Gateway180 provides the temporarily homeless with safe, supportive housing services.
 The afterschool program empowered children ages 7 to 14 to express themselves creatively and to discover their unique voices.

-Grand Boulevard Workshops is currently partnered with North Campus’s Sanctuary location.
+Grand Boulevard Workshops has partnered with North Campus’s Sanctuary location.
 North Campus works with students in the O’Fallon Park, Penrose, and College Hill neighborhoods to offer afterschool tutoring, meals, and enrichment.
 Students ages 12 to14 receive one-on-one time with workshop leaders to improve their writing and public speaking skills.

 Central Print Studios

 Central Print Studios, the non-profit extension of Firecracker Press, is a favorite partner of GBW students.
 During field trips, students learn the craft of printmaking and have the opportunity to create postcards, chapbooks, and broadsides using antique printing presses.
 This experience allows students to see their work transform through publication.